 Students (e.g. visiting students, Study Abroad students) are registered on different occurrences of the same module in RISIS, with different assessment patterns.

-· In Blackboard all H, J, K, Q, V occurrences are merged into the main 18-9A course. · Integration will create separate assignments / Grade Centre columns for each occurrence.
+* All H, J, K, N, Q, V occurrences are merged into the main course (Blackboard course code ends in MOD). * Integration will create separate assignments / Grade Centre columns for each occurrence.

 If there are different assignments for each occurrence